PedroOkawa/app-blockchain-mkt/README.md

 ## :floppy_disk: Tech-stack
 The code is mainly based on the following concepts/libraries:
-* Clean architecure
+* Clean architecture
 * MVVM
-* Dynamic features (Charts, Pools and Stats are each one dynamic features)
+* Dynamic features (Charts, Pools, and Stats are each one dynamic feature)
 * Dependency injection with Hilt (app module) and Dagger2 (feature modules)
 * Coroutines (Data, Domain and View model layers)
 * LiveData (View model / fragment)